-If your claim is denied, you are entitled to:
+If your claim is denied, you have the right to:

-- Know the reason for denial.

-- Appeal decisions about your eligibility for benefits.
-Visit edd.ca.gov/Disability/
+- · Know the reason for denial. - Appeal decisions about your eligibility for benefits.
+Visit Appeals (edd.ca.gov/Disability/ Appeals.htm) for information.

-Appeals.htm for information about appeals.

 All claim information is confidential except for purposes allowed by law.